microverseinc/readme-template/README.md

 <a name="readme-top"></a>

 <!--
-HOW TO USE:
+!!!
+IMPORTANT !!!
-This is an example of how you may give instructions on setting up your project locally.
+This README is an example of how you could professionally present your codebase.
+Writing documentation is a crucial part of your work as a professional software developer and cannot be ignored.

-Modify this file to match your project and remove sections that don't apply.
+You should modify this file to match your project and remove sections that don't apply.

 REQUIRED SECTIONS:
 - Table of Contents